Paleontological Site Jazigo Cinco

 Paleontological Site Jazigo Cinco is located in the city of Santa Maria, Rio Grande do Sul, Brazil.
 And belongs to Santa Maria Formation.
 It is located in the neighborhood Kilometro 3 near Castelinho, is to 2.7 kilometers away from the Paleontological Site Arroio Cancela.
 It belongs to UFSM (Federal University of Santa Maria) and is a center of research.
-It is the place where he was collecting the Staurikosaurus, the first Brazilian dinosaur.
-Site belongs to the region paleorrota.
+The partial skeleton of a new genus of dinosaur was found here in 1936, and described and named Staurikosaurus in 1970.
+This was the first Brazilian dinosaur.